 Pain originating in any region of the face, head or neck is called headache.
 This pain can be dull or severe and localized to the face, skull or neck.
 The head is the most common site of pain in the body.
-Headache may sometimes be associated with nausea, vomiting or dizziness.
+Types include tension headache, migraines, cluster headaches and others.
+Read more: What Are the Different Types of Headaches?
+Article

 Headaches can be divided into two categories: primary headaches and secondary headaches.
 Migraine headaches, tension headaches, and cluster headaches are considered primary headaches.
 Secondary headaches are caused by disease.
 Headache symptoms vary with the headache type.
 Over-the-counter pain relievers provide short-term relief for most headaches.